External funding opportunities

 The accordions below highlight ways to find funding opportunities from these pages providing some specific guidance.
 The main source for any search is the database on funding opportunities and the weekly research funding dissemination to schools.

-UKRI's new Funding Service and new submission tool
+UKRI's Funding Service and submission tool

-- Reducing bureaucracy
+- Reducing research bureaucracy

-UKRI Strategy and Plans: Strategy 2022-2027 & Corporate Plan 2022-2025 and Strategic Delivery Plans 2022-2025
+UKRI Strategy and Plans: Strategy 2022-2027, Corporate Plan and Delivery Plans.

 - UKRI's Corporate Plan 2022-2025 (August 2022): "UKRI’s corporate plan demonstrates how the world-class research and innovation UKRI supports will drive economic, social, environmental and cultural benefits for all."